rok92/TIL/En/English_Study.md

 **As for the electronic appliances,** I've got decent computers, both a desktop PC and a laptop.

-**In addition,** there are some kitchen appliances like a firdge, a microwave and a coffee maker in the
+**In addition,** there are some kitchen appliances like a fridge, a microwave and a coffee maker in the

 kitchen area.